ajinkyabedekar/Turing-Machine/README.md

 The repository contains the source code of Turing Machine.

+The team members were:

+1. Ajinkya Bedekar

+2. Biren Sharma

+3. Dhruva Agarwal

 The code does the following tasks:

 1. Input two Base Four numbers with sufficient spaces between the two numbers